 Past head trauma

-People who've had a severe head trauma seem to have a greater risk of Alzheimer's disease.
+People who've had a severe head trauma have a greater risk of Alzheimer's disease.

 Lifestyle and heart health